Prepare for a Wide Range of Licensed Counseling Careers

 - Demonstrate, at a professional level, applied intervention skills.

-MA in CMHC: Forensic Mental Health Concentration
+M.A. in Clinical Mental Health Counseling: Forensic Mental Health Concentration

 The forensic mental health concentration prepares students for counseling specifically focused on offenders or victims in forensic settings.
 You will learn how criminal justice relates to professional counseling through coursework in forensic assessment, abnormal psychology, law, and more.

-Our nationally-recognized Career Development Center can support you during your program and help you find a job after graduation.
+Our nationally recognized Career Development Center can support you during your program and help you find a job after graduation.

 Contact us at 203.479.4858 to learn more.